thosgood/this-weeks-finds/markdown/1-50/week35.md

-field theory is (among other things) a representation of the symmetry group of spacetime, a topological quantum field theory is a representation of a more sophisticated algebraic structure, a "cobordism n-category."
-An n-category is a wonderfully recursive sort of thing in which there are objects, 1-morphisms between objects, 2-morphisms between morphisms, and so on up to n-morphisms.
-In a "cobordism n-category" the objects are 0-manifolds, the 1-morphisms are 1-dimensional manifolds that go between 0-manifolds (as the unit interval goes from one endpoint to another), the 2-morphisms are 2-dimensional manifolds that go between 1-manifolds (as a cylinder goes
+field theory is (among other things) a representation of the symmetry group of spacetime, a topological quantum field theory is a representation of a more sophisticated algebraic structure, a "cobordism $n$-category."
+An $n$-category is a wonderfully recursive sort of thing in which there are objects, 1-morphisms between objects, 2-morphisms between morphisms, and so on up to $n$-morphisms.
+In a "cobordism $n$-category" the objects are 0-manifolds, the 1-morphisms are 1-dimensional manifolds that go between 0-manifolds (as the unit interval goes from one endpoint to another), the 2-morphisms are 2-dimensional manifolds that go between 1-manifolds (as a cylinder goes